shahzebbb/Glasses-Neural-Network/README.md

  7. matplotlib

 # DATA USED FOR TRAINING AND EVALUATING THE MODEL:
+I have used the MeGlass dataset.
+The dataset is available here: https://github.com/cleardusk/MeGlass

 # DESCRIPTION OF FILES AND FOLDERS:
 The project contains 3 main python files: